grannycart/by-sound-alone_source/draft2_possible-openings_pseudocode.md

 ## possible opening pseudocode draft1

-* {Open on a completely empty dome of black sky over a perfectly still pitch black ocean}

-* {A submarine breaks the surface, it's sail rising up slowly.
-A hatch opens and a woman steps out on top of the sail.}

 * {But suddenly there's a gunship on them, it fires and hits them.
 The sub crash dives.}